 Extreme Heat Resilience Strategies

-The extra space allowed the addition of 175 new large shade trees along the corridor, which would also reduce temperature and improve the pedestrian environment.
+The extra social space allowed the addition of 175 new, large shade trees along the corridor, which would also reduce temperatures and improve the pedestrian environment.
 The redesign also included rain gardens with heat- and drought-tolerant plant species and aligned new permanent irrigation infrastructure with a small park adjacent to the street.

-In addition to installing new heat-mitigation features and additional stormwater infrastructure, Design Workshop and MRA coordinated with the local utility providers to replace overhead utilities on taller poles and consolidate poles on one side of the street.
-Those changes eliminate half the street’s overhead power-line conflicts with the big shade trees and allow the trees on the side of the street with utility lines to grow larger before needing to be trimmed, thereby reducing maintenance costs.
+In addition to installing new heat-mitigation features and additional stormwater infrastructure, the project team and MRA coordinated with the local utility providers to replace overhead utilities on taller poles and consolidate poles on one side of the street.
+Those changes eliminate half the street’s overhead powerline conflicts with the big shade trees and allow the trees on the side of the street with utility lines to grow larger before needing to be trimmed, thereby reducing maintenance costs.

 “Bagby has become a model project,” says Marshall.
 “We’ve had national visitors and presented it at many conferences as a prototype of tackling a number of aspects, including human comfort from a heat perspective.”

 Design Workshop used a heat gun to measure surface temperatures at the street level; “there’s about a 20-degree Fahrenheit difference between areas where the direct sunlight is hitting pavement to pavement in the shade,” says Ramirez.
 The new design achieved a 42 percent increase in shade on sidewalks, allowing 90 percent total shade coverage and a 14 percent reduction in surface temperatures throughout the corridor.